sedc-codecademy/sedc7-08-aspnetmvc/g5/Workshop.md

 - View
 - Map the pizzas to view model
 - We need to show Full Name, Price of order and pizzas ( Hint: There is partial view )
+- If there is no id like that show the error view
 ## Create Saving Feedback feature
 - Create Feedback Domain Model
 - Create Repository for Feedback ( Hint: it is similar to our other repositories )